Jim Norton (comedian): Podcasting

 In mid-2016, Norton ended an online crowdfunding campaign via Indiegogo for the production of The Chip Chipperson Show, an animated web series based on the same titled character that he does on the radio.
 He started the character as a way of hassling his girlfriend.
 He had received many requests to have the concept animated, and launched the project to have five full episodes made by Big Hug Productions.
 Norton voiced the character in the series that also featured his other characters, including Uncle Paul Harghis, Jelly, Edgar Mellencamp, and Ted Scheckler.
 The fund raised over $61,000 from 724 donators.

 In May 2016, Norton became the co-host of UFC Unfiltered, the first Ultimate Fighting Championship audio podcast, with former fighter Matt Serra.
 The pair record two episodes each week.
 The first episode launched on June 21, 2016, and has since run for over 550 episodes.
 Norton then launched his own weekly audio and video podcast based on his Chip Chipperson character, on the Riotcast network.
 The Chip Chipperson Podacast launched on April 9, 2017.
 In May 2020, Norton debuted the Doug Bellcast, a new podcast based on his new character, Doug Bell.

 In 2025, Norton started a new podcast, Jim Norton Can't Save You.

+In July 2026, Norton reunited with Anthony Cumia for the "Anthony and Jim Show" on Patreon and Youtube, with extended shows for Patreon subscribers.